faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > ... and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]

 Joseph may have hid notes in his hat, as explained [here](https://faenrandir.github.io/a_careful_examination/hidden-material-in-hat-hypothesis/).
-Alternatively, if Cowdery may have been a co-conspirator, as explained above.
+Alternatively, Cowdery may have been a co-conspirator, as explained above.

 > And during it all, no one remembered him going to these libraries, bringing any such books home, ...